evgenii-poliakoff/lightcones/tutorials/README.md

 # wavepackets_decoupling.ipynb

-Here we demonstrate why the real-time local quench problem is a complicated many-body problem: there is no backward front.
+Here we demonstrate why the real-time local quench problem is a complicated many-body problem: there is no backward front in the spatial picture.
 The emitted quanta decouple very slowly (the commutators decay in an algebraic way).
 We have long-range interaction in the time domain.

 # light_cone_interior_normal_modes.ipynb